 Best practices for Iceberg in CDP

-Based on large scale TPC-DS and performance testing and real-world experiences, Cloudera recommends several best practices when using Iceberg.
+Based on large scale TPC-DS benchmark testing, performance testing and real-world experiences, Cloudera recommends several best practices when using Iceberg.

-Follow the best practices listed below when using Iceberg:
+Follow these key best practices listed below when using Iceberg:

 - Use Iceberg as intended for analytics.

 The table format is designed to manage a large, slow-changing collection of files.
 For more information, see the Iceberg spec.